Postgraduate research training and development

 Our commitment to researcher training and development

 We offer a wide range of personal and professional opportunities to support you through your research degree and on into your future career.
 The aim of the development activity is to encourage researchers to develop their research performance, employability, professionalism and engagement with society.
-Our provision is guided by national initiatives such as the Researcher development Statement and Framework and the Researcher Concordat.
+The Organisational Developmental and Professional Learning (OD&PL) website can tell you more about our approach to personal and professional development.

 Training and development plan

 Having an effective training plan will help you to complete your research degree on time and with minimum stress.
 It is worth taking time to plan, review and revisit your plan.
 Postgraduate researchers arrive with us with different levels of experience so our training and development activity is tailored to your needs.
 Please discuss your needs with your supervisor, agree a training plan and record it on GRAD within three months of starting your studies.
 Your supervisor will monitor your progress regularly, as a minimum as part of the first formal progress report, the progress report at transfer stage then annually.
 For more information about the training plan, please refer to the Doctoral College Handbook.